 Students must not visit a sick friend unless invited to do so by the Health Care Practitioner.

-Only the Health Care Practitioner or senior staff (Miss Kelleher, Mr Walker or Miss Jones) can send a student home in such circumstances.
+Only the Health Care Practitioner or senior staff (Miss Kelleher, Dr Kemp or Miss Jones) can send a student home in such circumstances.
 If your child contacts you complaining of feeling unwell, please contact the Health Care Practitioner or the School Office immediately.
 In this situation, students should always be seen.

 When a student has been absent through illness for three consecutive school days, the Pastoral Leader is notified so that, if appropriate, arrangements can be made for work to be sent home.